-The Netherlands is a party to the 1952 Brussels Arrest Convention since 1983.
-The provisions of this Treaty are not incorporated into the Dutch Civil Code (like in some other countries), with the effect that the 1952 Brussels Arrest Convention only applies when the arrest is sought of a ship flying the flag of a country being a party to this convention.
+The Netherlands is a party to the 1952 Brussels Arrest Convention as of 1983.
+The provisions of this Treaty are not incorporated into the Dutch Civil Code (like in some other countries) and the 1952 Brussels Arrest Convention only applies when the arrest is sought against a ship that is flying the flag of a country that is a signatory to this convention.

 Therefore, in cases where the 1952 Brussels Arrest Convention is not applicable, an arrest on a ship is allowed for any, i.e. also non-maritime, claims against the debtor on any vessel (or other asset for that matter) owned by him.
-In such case the vessel can be arrested more than once for the same claim (which is not allowed under the 1952 Brussels Arrest Convention).
+In such case the vessel can be arrested more than once for the same claim (which is prohibited under the 1952 Brussels Arrest Convention).